Enterprise AI | | 23 min read

 - Automate with approval: trigger onboarding reminders, draft case responses, and prepare forms.

-For HR, human-in-the-loop design is especially important.
+For HR, human review with escalation authority is especially important.
 Employees should not feel that sensitive issues are being judged by a black box.

 6. Integrate With HR Systems Carefully